serhieiev/DevOps-GL-BaseCamp/README.md

 2 VMs (kubemaster and kubenode) with the same parametrs were created on GCP.

-The commands execution output can be found in the corresponding files
+The commands execution output can be found in the corresponding files.